VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 (enable-movement)=
 ### Enable movement
 To prevent accidental movement commands, a manipulator must have its movement feature enabled.
-A manipulator may have its movement enabled for a set period of time or enabled indefinitely.
+A manipulator may have its movement enabled for a set period or enabled indefinitely.
 Relevant information is passed through the event.
 Once a write lease has expired, an event is emitted back to the server with the ID of the manipulator which can no longer write as the payload.

 **Event:** `set_can_write`